Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 - src:
   - the RDF data,
   - the SPARQL queries written for the project along with the returns of those SPARQL queries,
-  - the process graphs as templates for the individual RDF data sets used in the Fraunhofer IWM workflow
+  - the process graphs as templates for the individual RDF data sets

 - doc:
   - the final report,